othermedia/js-handbook/performance.md

 ---

+Performance issues should be fixed at the library level wherever possible: application code should be lightweight and idiomatic.

 Avoid premature optimisation.
 When creating a new piece of functionality, the most important thing is to write clear, expressive, correct code.
 You can make it fast tomorrow.

-Performance issues should be fixed at the library level wherever possible: application code should be lightweight and idiomatic.
-If you face a tradeoff between a little bit of speed and a lot of readability, make it readable.

 Optimisations should not be attempted on the basis of guesswork.
 Profile your code, and see where the bottlenecks are.
 [Firebug][firebug] and